edgelesssys/contrast/docs/docs/deployment.md

 ## Prepare your Kubernetes resources

+Your Kubernetes resources need some modifications to run as Confidential Containers.
+This section guides you through the process and outlines the necessary changes.

+### RuntimeClass and Initializer

 Contrast will add annotations to your Kubernetes YAML files.
 If you want to keep the original files unchanged, you can copy the files into a separate local directory.
 You can also generate files from a Helm chart or from a Kustomization.